 Senior citizen programs in Madison Alabama

 CASA (Care Assurance System for the Aging and Homebound) of Madison County - This program helps the elderly in the community.
 The non-profit agency provides needed services to senior citizens and homebound utilizing volunteers and other counselors.
 The services are free to qualified individuals.
 Assistance programs offered by CASA include transportation, home repairs, wheelchair ramps, and many others.
 Call them at 256-533-7775.

 Free medical and health care in Madison County

 School aged children can turn to Heals, Inc. (256-428-7560).
 The non-profit offers free school based health care and medical services.
 Also learn about medical negotiators and how they can help with medical and health care expenses.

-FOOD Line is a toll free line that can direct people to local food pantries and distribution centers, as well as other programs.
+FOOD Line is a toll free line that can direct people to local food pantries and distribution centers.
+There are places for free groceries, hot meals, and applications to benefits such as SNAP food stamps pr WIC, as well as other programs.
 Call (256) 534-2424.

 There are dozens of other free soup kitchens, food pantries, and feeding sites in Madison County.
 Both short term, emergency boxes of groceries are offered as well as long term support such as SNAP food stamps.
 Or click here to find an extensive listing of food pantries, churches, and distribution centers in the region.
 Locate free food pantries Madison County Alabama.